-Tardiness to school will be recorded and monitored in the office.
-A student's history of tardiness will be maintained on a school quarter (9 weeks) basis.
-A tardy is defined as arriving late to class ten (10) minutes or less for unexcused reasons.
-Passing time is three (3) minutes.
-This is adequate time to take care of all hallway business and arrive at the next class on time.
+All students are responsible to be in their classroom when the tardy bell rings at the beginning of each class.
+Showing up to class late is disruptive to the teaching and learning process.
+Tardies will be recorded and monitored in the office.
+A student's history of tardies will be maintained on a school quarter (9 week) basis.
+A tardy is defined as arriving late to class ten (10) minutes or LESS for unexcused reasons.
+Passing time is three (3) minutes long and gives adequate time for students to take care of all hallway business and arrive at the next class on time.
+If one is needing to use the restroom that will take longer than the allotted time it is asked that they check in and sign out with their teacher first.